-Student photographs, images, and work may be published on the District and school websites, social media, print, or digital publications.
-Parents who do not want their student's photograph, image, or work to be published in print or digitally (video, internet, social media, and/or other emerging channels) should provide written notice indicating their request to the school on an annual basis within 14 days of registration.
-All opt-out forms are available at your school's main office and through the registration process.
+Student photographs, images, and work may be published on the district and school websites, social media, print, or digital publications.
+Parents/Guardians who do not want their student's photograph, image, or work to be published in print or digitally (video, internet, social media, and/or other emerging channels) should provide written notice indicating their request to the school on an annual basis before the beginning of the school year.
+All opt-out forms are available at each school's main office and through the registration process.